djndl1/CSNotes/os/unix_linux/fileDirIO.md

 The i-node contains all the information about the file.
 Most of the information in the `stat` structure is obtaiend from the i-node.
 Only two items of interest are stored in the directory entry: the filename and the i-node number.

 Any leaf directory has a link count of 2, the directory itself contains one and its parent directory contains the other.

+`link` and `linkat` create a new directory entry that references the existing file.
+The creation of the new directory and the increment of the link count must be an atomic operation. `unlink` and `unlinkat` remove the directory entry and decrement the link count of the file referenced by the entry.
+Only when the link count reaches 0 can the contents of the file be deleted.
+As long as some process has the file open, its contents will not be deleted.
+When a file is closed, the kernel first checks the count of the number of processes that have the file open and deletes it if the count reaches zero.
+This property of unlink is often used by a program to ensure that a temporary file it creates won’t be left around in case the program crashes.
+The process creates a file using either open or creat and then immediately calls unlink.
+The file is not deleted, however, because it is still open.
+Only when the process either closes the file or terminates, which causes the kernel to close all its open files, is the file deleted.

+ISO C `remove` is identical to `unlink` (file) or `rmdir` (directory).

+`rename` (ISO C) and `renameat` rename a file or a directory.
+If newname already exists, we need permissions as if we were deleting it.